FrancoisPerez/jDoNotTrack/README.md

 ## Credits

-DoNotTrack was inspired by the fact that Microsoft decided to activate opt-out by default in their browser while, IMNSHO, it should reflect the direct choice of the user.
+DoNotTrack was inspired by the fact that Microsoft decided to activate opt-out by default in their browser while, IMNSHO, it should reflect the explicit choice of the user.

 If you like my work, please follow me ( [@FrancoisPerez](http://www.twitter.com/FrancoisPerez) ) ... or donate on the demo page (even 0.01�, that always nice !)